Subscribe to Central Bank of Sri Lanka RSS

 News

-CCPI-based headline inflation continued to remain in the negative territory in January 2025
+CCPI-based headline inflation remained in the negative territory in February 2025

-In line with the Central Bank’s near term projections, headline inflation, as measured by the year-on-year (Y-o-Y) change in the Colombo Consumer Price Index (CCPI, 2021=100) remained in the negative territory for the fifth consecutive month, recording a deflation of 4.0% in January 2025 compared to the deflation of 1.7% in December 2024.
+In line with the Central Bank’s near term projections, headline inflation, as measured by the year-on-year (Y-o-Y) change in the Colombo Consumer Price Index (CCPI, 2021=100) remained in the negative territory for the sixth consecutive month, recording a deflation of 4.2% in February 2025 compared to the deflation of 4.0% in January 2025.

 Pages